Cookies setting

 Renewable Energy Company

-• Political: Government incentives, subsidies, and regulations for renewable energy.
+• Political: Government incentives, subsidies, and regulations for renewable energy, including compliance with frameworks like RED III (Renewable Energy Directive III).

 • Economic: Energy prices, carbon emissions trading, and economic growth.